 - 1. New construction

 - 2. Acquisition

 - 3. Rehabilitation

-- 4. First time homebuyer assistance
+- 4. First time homebuyer assistance; and/or

-- 5. Tenant-based rental assistance
+- 5. Tenant-based rental assistance.

-For 2022/23, the City of Chula Vista will utilize the HOME entitlement to address the City's housing priorities of the 2020/2024 ConPlan (approximately \$900,000).
-Per the HOME regulations fifteen percent (15%) of the annual allocation must be set aside to assist Community Housing Development Corporations ("CHDOs") for the creation of affordable housing units (estimated minimum of \$135,000 in 2022/23).
-Should these funds not be utilized in a timely manner for this specific purpose, these funds would be recaptured by HUD and would be unavailable to the City.
+For 2022/23, the City of Chula Vista will utilize the HOME entitlement to address the City's housing priorities of the 2020/2024 ConPlan (approximately \$909,552).
+Per the HOME regulations fifteen percent (15%) of the annual allocation must be set aside to assist Community Housing Development Corporations ("CHDOs") for the creation of affordable housing units (estimated minimum of \$136,433 in 2022/23).
+This requirement will be considered when issuing a Request for Proposals for new development.